-- a.
-Manufacturing of Airborne Stores shall be taken up by a production agency approved under Production Organisation Approval Scheme (POAS) of DGAQA. - b.
+a.
+Manufacturing of Airborne Stores shall be taken up by a production agency approved under Production Organisation Approval Scheme (POAS) of DGAQA.

+- b.
 All necessary Jigs, Fixtures, Tools, Testers and processes required for Series Production shall be identified, developed by the Production Organisation of the Airborne Stores and approved by DGAQA. - c.
 Sealing of Standard of Preparation (SOP) has to be carried out before transition from development to production.
-DGAQA/Main Contractor with AFQMS approval/ quality assurance agencies from User Services shall be Authority Holding Sealed Particulars (AHSP). - d.
+Main Contractor / User Services / DRDO Labs / DGAQA shall be the Authority Holding Sealed Particulars (AHSP) as the case may be. - d.
 Transfer of Technology (ToT): The cases where there is a need to transfer the technology from design & development agency to a production agency, the necessary ToT related requirements shall be completed. - e.
-If production Main Contractor is outsourcing manufacturing / assembly / process / services to supplier, then the Main Contractor shall ensure that suppliers have the required capability and maturity.
-The responsibility of ensuring the product/services from the supplier lies solely on the Main Contractor. - f.
-Production Transition before issue of PC/TA/LoA: In order procure long-lead items and shorten the delivery time of the first set of Airborne Store, the production agency may plan and carry out procurement and concurrent production before the issue of TA/ LoA.
-To facilitate such transition, CEMILAC may provisionally approve a standard of preparation; and DGAQA may provide QA coverage; with an undertaking from the production agency that the deliverable Airborne Store shall be as per the SOP defined in the PC/TA/LoA.
+If production Main Contractor is outsourcing manufacturing / assembly / process / services to suppliers, then the Main Contractor shall ensure that suppliers have the required capability and maturity.
+The responsibility of ensuring the product / services from the suppliers lies solely on the Main Contractor. - f.
+Production Transition before issue of PC / TA / LoA: In order to procure long-lead items and shorten the delivery time of the first set of Airborne Stores, the production agency may plan and carry out procurement and concurrent production activities before the issue of TA / LoA.
+To facilitate such transition, CEMILAC may provisionally approve a standard of preparation; and DGAQA may provide QA coverage; with an undertaking from the production agency that the deliverable Airborne Store shall be as per the SOP defined in the PC / TA / LoA.
 The provision may be adopted on case-by-case basis depending on the maturity of the product.
-The liabilities arising out of concurrent production before the issue of PC/TA/LoA solely lies with the production organisation.
+The liabilities arising out of concurrent production before the issue of PC / TA / LoA solely lies with the production organisation.